Skip to content

 Accessibility

-The main grass level of the Aorangi Terrace has a good view of the Large Screen has ramped access and a reserved wheelchair area.
+The main grass level of the Aorangi Terrace also has ramped access, a reserved wheelchair area and a good view of the large screen.